 In A Rush?
 Here Are My Top Picks

 Let’s take a quick glance at the products I have tested for my post.

 Ariens Professional 21 SSRC (938025) – Best Ariens Snow Blower For Commercial Use

-The Professional 21 SSRC snow blower bears many resemblances to the Path Pro.
-Its intake size is 21 inches by 12.2 inches, its chute rotates up to 210 degrees, and it is best used for light snow on flat surfaces.
+The Professional 21 SSRC snow blower has an intake size is 21 inches by 12.2 inches, its chute rotates up to 210 degrees, and it is best used for light snow on flat surfaces.

-There are differences as well, including the fact that this model weighs only 89 pounds compared to the Path Pro’s 95.
+There are differences as well, including the fact that this model weighs only 89 pounds.
 Because the Professional 21 is for commercial use, its lighter weight makes it easier to load into a truck.

-The main reason to choose this more expensive option over the Path Pro is its durability.
+The main reason to choose this option is its durability.
 The Professional 21 was engineered with commercial-grade features for heavy-duty use.

 You might be better off paying the extra money if you have a large driveway or intend to clear snow from many properties in a single day.

 - Moves 57 tons of snow per hour

 - Recoil-only starting system may make this model harder to start